-d. the Dean of the School of Theology,
+- d. the Dean of the School of Theology,

-- e. the Associate Dean and Director of the Academic Budget, and - f. the Vice President for Enrollment, Planning and Public Affairs.
+- e. the Associate Dean,

+- f. the Academic Budget Analyst, and

+- g. the Vice President for Enrollment, Planning, and Public Affairs.

 The duties and responsibilities of the Academic Planning and Budget Committee are to: